-You – the veterinary practice – contact AVES to let us know you are interested in scheduling a Lunch and Learn.
+Interested in scheduling a Lunch and Learn?
+Simply contact Ann Haraguchi at Ann@AustinVets.com or 512-343-2837.
+Please include your interested lecture(s), a couple of date options (please allow 30 days lead time), and any other information you’d like to discuss regarding Lunch and Learns.
 We’ll take it from there!
 We will work with your veterinarians’, technicians’, and any other interested staff’s schedules to coordinate the best date for one of our specialists to come lecture on a topic of your choice.
 We receive TBVME approval for each hour-long lecture.
-AVES will even bring lunch for all your participants!
-We currently have a list of topics available to choose from, and we are always open to any additional interests your veterinarians and staff may have.
+AVES will even bring lunch for the participants!

 Here are several of our current CE Lunch and Learn topics:

-Concepts in Wound Management for the General Practitioner Dr. Adam Breiteneicher, DVM | Surgery & Orthopedics
+Concepts in Wound Management for the General Practitioner Adam Breiteneicher, DVM | Surgery & Orthopedics

-Cardiopulmonary Resuscitation – Review of Updated Guidelines Dr. Lindsay Vaughn, DVM, DACVECC | Emergency & Critical Care
+Cardiopulmonary Resuscitation – Review of Updated Guidelines Lindsay Vaughn, DVM, DACVECC | Emergency & Critical Care

 This lecture will review the new RECOVER CPR guidelines created by the American College of Veterinary Emergency and Critical Care.
 Dr. Vaughn will spend the hour reviewing the 5 main domains of the RECOVER guidelines: Preparedness and Prevention, Basic Life Support, Advanced Life Support, Monitoring, and Post-Cardiac Arrest Care.
 You will leave the lecture with a basic understanding of CPR and the confidence to perform CPR in your own clinic.

-Chemotherapy Side Effects and Safety Dr. Timothy Stein, DVM, PhD, DACVIM | Oncology
+Chemotherapy Side Effects and Safety Timothy Stein, DVM, PhD, DACVIM | Oncology

 Stein will be presenting a lecture on commonly encountered side effects of chemotherapy in veterinary medicine and how these side effects may be managed via outpatient or inpatient basis.
 He will provide information regarding chemotherapy safety in the workplace, and attendees will have a better understanding and awareness of how to handle chemotherapy, chemotherapy waste and patients that have received chemotherapy.

-Update on Periodontal Disease Dr. Tiffany Menke, DVM, DAVDC | Dentistry & Oral Surgery
+Update on Periodontal Disease Tiffany Menke, DVM, DAVDC | Dentistry & Oral Surgery

 This lecture will include foundation knowledge about periodontal disease anatomy and pathophysiology.
 Oral exam and dental radiographic findings of the common and uncommon presentations of periodontal disease will be discussed.

-A Review of Urinary Defenses, UTI Management, and Urinary Antiseptics Dr. Maura Duffy, DVM, DACVIM | Internal Medicine
+A Review of Urinary Defenses, UTI Management, and Urinary Antiseptics Maura Duffy, DVM, DACVIM | Internal Medicine

 In this lecture, Dr. Duffy will review the normal bladder and lower urinary defenses.
-She will then review management of complication urinary tract infections and discuss some of the rationale and treatment options for urinary antiseptics to prevent re-infections.
+She will then review management of complicated urinary tract infections and discuss some of the rationale and treatment options for urinary antiseptics to prevent re-infections.

-Top 3 Pelvic Limb Orthopedic Surgeries for the General Practitioner Dr. Russell Kalis, DVM, DACVS | Surgery & Orthopedics
+Top 3 Pelvic Limb Orthopedic Surgeries for the General Practitioner Russell Kalis, DVM, DACVS | Surgery & Orthopedics

 This hour-long presentation will include radiographic and intra-operative images (pictures and videos) demonstrating proper techniques for routine patella luxation corrective osteotomies, FHNO, and extracapsular lateral suture stifle stabilization procedures.
 The aim of this presentation is to provide simple and accurate techniques for the most predicative and successful clinical outcomes.